Quasisymmetric geometry of Sierpinski carpet Julia sets: Some distortion estimations

 When we pull back a Jordan disk $U$ by a rational map $f$, there maybe exist a component $W$ of $f^{-1}(U)$ which is not simply connected.
 If the boundary $\partial U$ avoids the critical values, then $\partial W$ is the union of finitely many disjoint Jordan curves $\{C_i\}$.
 Moreover, we have $f(C_i)=\partial U$ for each $i$.
 Note that $W$ is a connected set whose boundary consists of finitely many Jordan curves.
 We have $\EC\setminus \overline{W}=\bigcup_i V_i$, where each $V_i$ is a Jordan disk bounded by the Jordan curve $C_i$.
 Since the restriction of $f$ on $V_i$ is a holomorphic branched covering and $f(\partial V_i)=\partial U$, we have $f(V_i)=\EC$ or $f(V_i)=\EC\setminus\overline{U}$.
-In other words, the image of each component of the complement of $W$ under $f$ is either $\EC$ or $\EC\setminus\overline{U}$.
+In other words, the image of each component of the complement of $\overline{W}$ under $f$ is either $\EC$ or $\EC\setminus\overline{U}$.
 See Figure \ref{simply_connect} for an example.

-In the rest of this paper, we only consider the rational maps whose Julia sets are not the whole complex sphere.
+In the rest of this article, we only consider rational maps whose Julia sets are not the whole complex sphere.
 Therefore, after conjugating $f$ by a suitable M\"obius transformation, we always assume that $\infty$ lies in the Fatou set.
-This means that $J_f$ is a compact set in $\C$.
-In the following, we equip $J_f$ the Euclidean metric if not special specified.
-We use $\D(a,r):=\{z\in\C:|z-a|<r\}$ to denote the round disk in $\C$ with the center $a\in\C$ and radius $r>0$.
+This means that $\MJ_f$ is a compact set in $\C$.

-\begin{lema} Let $f$ be a rational map with degree at least two and $J_f\subset\C$.
-Suppose that $x\in J_f$ is not a parabolic periodic point and is not contained in the $\omega$-limit set of a recurrent critical point.
-Then there exists an open neighborhood $U_x$ of $x$ such that
+\begin{lema} Let $f$ be a rational map with degree at least two and $\MJ_f\subseteq\C$.
+Suppose that $x\in \MJ_f$ is neither a parabolic periodic point nor contained in the $\omega$-limit set of a recurrent critical point.
+Then there is an open neighborhood $U_x$ of $x$ such that